Menu

 Under the former redaction of the Beckham Law, only taxpayers paying taxes as Spanish tax residents, were able to exempt tax on certain income received as remuneration in kind.
 However, under the new redaction of the Beckham Law pursuant to the amendments introduced by the START-UP LAW, such exemption is extended to non-Spanish tax residents and, therefore, to those within the scope of the Beckham Law.

-An example of work in kind that is exempt is the provision of education services for employees' children.
+An example of remuneration in kind that is exempted is the payment of the employees' children tuition.

 2.